 Can an expired microwave popcorn still be consumed?

 Technically, the date on the microwave popcorn label is a best-by and not an expiration.
 Hence, you can still consume it past that date.
 However, for quality and taste purposes, eat it within 6-8 months of that date, and not beyond.
 Also, look for signs such as odd smells and tastes.
 If you notice a rotten odor or taste, throw it away.

 Is it okay to re-pop popcorn?

 It is not uncommon that some kernels won’t pop.
-In the case of microwave popcorn where some did not pop due to lack of cooking time, you can place it again in the microwave to continue the cooking process.
-Just do not overdo it, or else you’ll end up with a burned popcorn with a smell that would be so hard to remove.
+In the case of microwave popcorn, where some did not pop due to lack of cooking time, you can place it again in the microwave to continue the cooking process.
+Just do not overdo it, or else you’ll end up with burned popcorn with a smell that would be so hard to remove.

-What causes popcorn kernels to not pop?
+What causes popcorn kernels not to pop?